benjiebob/StanfordExtra/README.md

 # edit this to the location of the downloaded full dataset .json
 json_loc = "StanfordExtra_sample.json"
 ```

-## Download

-To download the latest dataset, please fill in [Google form](https://forms.gle/sRtbicgxsWvRtRmUA) to receive a download link.

 ## Methods using StanfordExtra